SalmanKhandev/Laravel-React-News-Application/README.md

 # News APIs Setup

-1. go to newsApi and get the key and give into .env NEWS_API
+1. go to https://newsapi.org/ and get the key and give into .env NEWS_API
-2. go and signup into the guardian api and you will receive key into email paste into .env THE_GUARDIAN_API
+2. go and signup into the https://open-platform.theguardian.com/ and you will receive key into email paste into env THE_GUARDIAN_API
 3. go to https://developer.nytimes.com/apis and signup and select Article Search API make app there and receive token and paste into .env NYTIMES